-“During the summer, there are two main reasons why families may be looking to consider a different school,” says Craig Dodson, director of admission at Mounds Park Academy.
+“During this time of year, there are two main reasons why families may be looking to consider a different school,” says Craig Dodson, director of admission at Mounds Park Academy.
 “Some are families who are experiencing an unexpected life change, such as relocation from another city.
-Others are those who, now that they’ve had some time to reflect on the previous school year, are not sure they want to return to where they were and are looking for potential options.”
+Others are those who find themselves not happy with the way the school year has begun.”

 The good news, reassures Dodson, is that for both types of families it’s not too late to choose MPA.
-“Even though the standard admission schedule occurs in the spring, we definitely have an open door policy and continue to work with families during the summer and even into the new school year,” he explains.
+“Even though the standard admission schedule occurs in the spring, we definitely have an open door policy and continue to work with families into the new school year,” he explains.
 “No matter when a student joins us, our admissions staff, faculty, and ambassadors do an amazing job of helping students and their families transition to MPA.”

 One of the first things the team does is de-stress the situation.
 “Many times people come to us in a bit of a panic, worried that they’ve missed a window of opportunity to join our school.
 But that’s not the case,” says Dodson.
 “Not only do we welcome students throughout the calendar year, we work quickly to help students get to know the school and connect with the community.”

 Every family who joins MPA outside of the usual admission cycle receives personalized support from both the Admission staff and the Division staff.
 Lower School students get grounded in classroom schedules, expectations and activities, and Middle and Upper School students are advised on course selections and placement, ensuring that students are challenged but not overwhelmed as they switch to a new school.